 When Nissan sent executive Yutaka Katayama to America in March 1960, he was something of a corporate exile.
 Less than two years earlier, he had persuaded his superiors to led him enter the company’s diminutive Datsun 210 in Australia’s grueling, 10,000-mile (16,100-km) Mobilgas Rally, seeking to boost Datsun’s international reputation.
 To everyone’s surprise, he led his tiny team to a class victory and considerable publicity.
-The adulation accorded Katayama, however, did not sit well with his superiors, who considered Katayama a troublesome malcontent.
-Among other things, he had a fondness for sports cars, which, paradoxically, was considered an unseemly pastime for a Nissan executive.
-After his victory, firing him would have been embarrassing, but Katayama’s superiors were also reluctant to reward him too richly.
+The adulation accorded Katayama, however, did not sit well with his superiors.
+Katayama was not politically well-connected — he had not joined Nissan’s management union, which had been a bad move from the standpoint of career advancement — and his enthusiasm for sports cars was, paradoxically, considered unseemly for a Nissan executive.
+Considering his well-publicized victory, firing him or laying him off would have been embarrassing for the company, but Katayama’s superiors were also reluctant to reward him too richly.
 Katayama was sent to America on a vaguely defined market-research assignment, with the implicit hope that he fade from view.

 Instead, Katayama took to America like a fish to water.
 He almost single-handedly built Nissan’s U.S. dealer network and in the fall of 1960 became West Coast VP of the fledgling Nissan Motors Corporation USA (NMC USA).